Styyx1/Nocturnia-Readme/files/CustomChanges.md

 I try to keep track of the most important changes

 - Standing Stones: Only the 3 Guardian Stones are free to use, the other ones are guarded by enemies.
 You need to explore the surroundings (including dungeons) to find them.
-- Expanded Grimoire: Enabled the automatic spell gain upon getting the magic perks
-- Potion of Obtainable Progress: locations are random with every update (unless I forget)
+- Potion of Obtainable Progress: locations are random with every update (unless I forget) (currently not implemented but will be later on)
-- Insightful Leveling: more creatures can give insights

 ## Random Changes